SeokbinKang/BMWAR/README.md

 * Open the scene at Assets/Scenes/BMW_ARProject.unity
 * File > Build Setting > Build and Run

+OR

+* Install export\bmwar.apk directly to the device

 ## Usase

 ### User Interface Overview